Kiran6248/MS3-bazaar/README.md

 ## **Overview**

-A Bazaar is a permanently enclosed marketplace or street where good and services are exchanged or sold.
+A Bazaar is a permanently enclosed marketplace or street where goods and services are exchanged or sold.
 The term bazaar originates from the Persian word **bazar**.

-I decided to keep *Bazaar* as name of my site because it also server that purpose.
+I decided to keep *Bazaar* as the name of my site because it also serve that purpose.

 This website is created as a platform to meet and know about potential buyers and sellers.

-This is created for educational purpose only as my Third Milestone Project for Code Institute.
+This is created for educational purposes only as my Third Milestone Project for Code Institute.
-This site is made by using my new learned skill of Backend Development with the addition of Frontend Development.
+This site is made by using my newly learned skill of Backend Development with the addition of Frontend Development.

 [Go back to Top](#table-of-content)
 ***